Florida State Road 589

-State Road 589 (SR 589), also known as the Veterans Expressway and Suncoast Parkway, is a north–south toll road near the Florida Gulf Coast.
-Maintained and operated by Florida's Turnpike Enterprise, this 67.5 mi transportation corridor extends from State Road 60 in Tampa, north to State Road 44 near Lecanto.
-The Veterans Expressway was built to accommodate the increasing commuter traffic in the Tampa-St. Petersburg metropolitan area, with the Suncoast Parkway opening in 2001, extending from near the northern terminus of the Veterans Expressway to U.S. Route 98, with a possible northern extension to U.S. Route 19/U.S. Route 98 in Crystal River in Citrus County in the planning and development stages.
-As of February 28, 2022, Phase I of the extension is now open between US 98 and Florida State Road 44.
-Phase II, which would further extend the highway to County Road 486, is undergoing the design phase.
+State Road 589 (SR 589), also known as the Veterans Expressway and Suncoast Parkway, is a controlled-access toll road near the Florida Gulf Coast.
+Maintained and operated by Florida's Turnpike Enterprise, this 67.5 mi transportation corridor extends from I-275 in Tampa, north to Citrus County Road 486 near Lecanto.
+The Veterans Expressway was built to accommodate the increasing commuter traffic in the Tampa-St. Petersburg metropolitan area, with the Suncoast Parkway's first phase opening in 2001.

 Route description

 Veterans Expressway

-The Veterans Expressway extends 17 mi from State Road 60 (the Courtney Campbell Causeway) west of Tampa International Airport to Van Dyke Road in northern Hillsborough County.
-The southern two miles (3 km), between Courtney Campbell Causeway and Hillsborough Avenue (on the west side of Tampa International Airport), upgraded Eisenhower Boulevard to expressway standards with frontage roads and is not tolled.
+The Veterans Expressway extends 17 mi from I-275 south of Tampa International Airport to Van Dyke Road in northern Hillsborough County.
+The southern two miles (3 km), between Courtney Campbell Causeway and Hillsborough Avenue (on the west side of Tampa International Airport), upgraded Eisenhower Boulevard to expressway standards with frontage roads, is tolled when entering southbound from Hillsborough Avenue, and when exiting northbound onto Hillsborough Avenue, else not tolled.
 North of Hillsborough Avenue, the remaining 13 mi are tolled.

 Between Courtney Campbell Causeway and Van Dyke Road, intermediate interchanges are provided at Independence Parkway, Memorial Highway, Hillsborough Avenue, Waters Avenue, Anderson Road, Linebaugh Avenue/Wilsky Boulevard, Gunn Highway, Ehrlich Road, Hutchison Road and Dale Mabry (known as the spur).
 There are two mainline SunPass gantries (Anderson and Sugarwood) and six ramp plazas.
 The Veterans Expressway converted to all-electronic, cashless tolling in 2014.
 Drivers must have a SunPass or they will be billed with TOLL-BY-PLATE.
 The "N minus 1" formula is used for multiaxle vehicles on all Turnpike facilities except for the ticket system on the Turnpike mainline and the T ramp on the I-4 Connector.
 N minus 1 may be calculated by counting the number of axles, minus 1, times the passenger car toll rate at each plaza.

 Suncoast Parkway

-The 55-mile-long Suncoast Parkway (SR 589) proceeds north from the Veterans Expressway to SR 44 in Citrus County, Florida, near Lecanto.
+The 55-mile-long Suncoast Parkway (SR 589) proceeds north from the Veterans Expressway to SR 44 in Citrus County, Florida, near Lecanto, then onwards to County Road 486.

-The Suncoast Parkway is the first Florida's Turnpike Enterprise toll road to feature open road tolling.
-The three mainline toll plazas on the Suncoast Parkway feature bypasses where those paying cash remain on the mainline and stop at the toll plaza while those with Sunpass or related transponders exit the mainline roadway, bypass the toll plaza and then re-enter the mainline.
-This differs from other open road tolling locations in Florida where transponder users remain on the mainline and bypass toll booths built to the side.
+The Suncoast Parkway was the first Florida's Turnpike Enterprise toll road to feature open road tolling.
+The three mainline toll plazas on the Suncoast Parkway originally featured bypasses where those paying cash remained on the mainline and stopped at the toll plaza while those with a SunPass or related transponder exited the mainline roadway, bypassed the toll plaza and then re-entered the mainline.
+This differed from later open road tolling locations in Florida where transponder users remained on the mainline to bypass toll booths built or moved to the side of mainline traffic.

+The mainline tolling stations on the Suncoast Parkway were closed at 7 PM local time on January 31, 2020, making SR 589 a cashless toll road for its entire length.